gitmikex/Agility/f5-agility-lab-master/docs/class1/module1/lab1.rst

 Task 1.1: Import BIG-IP devices for management and inventory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Step 1.
+Import a device to an existing Cluster

-1. Log in to the BIG-IQ system with your user name (admin) and password
+   Log in to the BIG-IQ system with your user name (admin) and password
    (admin).

-2. On the top menu bar, select Devices from the BIG-IQ menu.
+   On the top menu bar, select Devices from the BIG-IQ menu.

-3. On the left-hand menu bar, click BIG-IP Devices.
+   On the left-hand menu bar, click BIG-IP Devices.

-4. Click the Add Device button in the main pane.
+   Click the Add Device button in the main pane.

    a.
 In the IP Address field, type the IP address of the device:
       **10.1.10.10**